-There will be no charge to participate in the Regis Community Theatre and Brey welcomes all participants, no matter the level of experience.
-In addition to launching the Regis Community Theatre, Brey is also taking on a new role as Regis’ first Fine Arts Director, giving our schools an even greater emphasis on the importance of the arts.
+There is no charge to participate in the Regis Community Theatre and Brey welcomes all participants, no matter the level of experience.
+In addition to launching the Regis Community Theatre, Brey has also taken on a new role as Regis’ first Fine Arts Director, giving our schools an even greater emphasis on the importance of the arts.

 “Because I gained so many things from the fine arts, I am always looking for a way to give back to those activities,” Brey said.
 “I am very excited to begin this new venture!”

-During the school year, the Regis Community Theatre will produce two seasonal shows, a Christmas show in December and a Lent/Easter show in March/April.
+During the school year, the Regis Community Theatre produces two seasonal shows, a Christmas show in December and a Lent/Easter show in March/April.